-Written by Paul Barrett and Maretha Prinsloo
+By Paul Barrett and Maretha Prinsloo on December 13, 2019

 Here, we follow up on the previous blog/article on cognitive stylistic preference versus cognitive power to explore Taleb’s statement which represents a subtractive epistemology.
 This is done by analysing the cognitive styles of various age and career groups to determine which cognitive styles best differentiate between groups and whether we should rather avoid psychometric profiles which could potentially hold risk.
 Or as Taleb puts it: “just work on removing the pebble in your shoe” as knowledge grows by subtraction much more so than by addition.